gumaerc-testorg/11.131-spring-2012/content/pages/syllabus.md

 The MIT/Wellesley Scheller Teacher Education Program
 ----------------------------------------------------

-The {{% resource_link "560c969f-f4f7-4f93-82da-9c5f94fe8d10" "MIT/Wellesley Scheller Teacher Education Program" %}} (STEP) prepares MIT and Wellesley College students to become teachers who are:
+The [MIT/Wellesley Scheller Teacher Education Program](http://education.mit.edu/classes/overview) (STEP) prepares MIT and Wellesley College students to become teachers who are:

 *   Competent to teach in their field and not afraid to challenge established norms.
 *   Able to bridge the boundaries among disciplines.